DREAMassets-org/DREAMassets/README.md

 > 04 0E 04 01 0C 20 00
 ...
 ```
-Congrats -- you're sniffing data from the BLE devices near your RPi.
+Congrats :tada: -- you're sniffing data from the BLE devices near your RPi.

 ## Pulling the github repo to the Raspberry Pi